Hernia mesh claims

 Although mesh implants have been used across the UK for many years to treat a variety of conditions, there have been extensive reports of patients suffering health complications such as overwhelming pain, bleeding and difficulty waking following mesh surgery.

-Many people who have had mesh implant claim they were misinformed about the possible complications associated with the operation, and that some surgeons have unnecessarily used mesh without considering less intrusive procedures first.
+Many people who have had a hernia mesh implant claim they were misinformed about the possible complications associated with the operation, and that some surgeons have unnecessarily used mesh without considering less intrusive procedures first.

 Thompsons Solicitors’ specialist mesh lawyers are currently acting on behalf of more than 200 clients who have suffered complications of mesh implant procedures.
 If you have been suffering as a result of your mesh implant to treat a hernia, then get in touch with our solicitors for legal advice on how to make a hernia mesh claim.